7sino/multipostter_test/README.md

 # multipostter

+multi-post tool: from misskey.io to bluesky / Twitter

 - install pnpm
 - check your Architecture (ARM or x86)
   - if your architecture is not ARM, modify Lambda's param in `lib/multipostter-stack.ts`